richmahn/en_tn/gal/front/intro.md

 #### What is the Book of Galatians about? ####

 Paul wrote this letter to both Jewish and non-Jewish Christians in the region of Galatia.
-He wanted to write against the false teaching that said that Christians need to follow the law of Moses.
-Paul defended the gospel by explaining that salvation is through faith in Jesus Christ.
-It is a result of the kindness of God and not a result of people doing good works.
-Any attempt to please God by obeying the law of Moses will bring condemnation by God.
+He wanted to write against the false teachers who said that Christians need to follow the law of Moses.
+Paul defended the gospel by explaining that a person is saved by believing in Jesus Christ.
+People are saved as result God being kind and not as a result of people doing good works.
+No person can perfectly obey the law.
+Any attempt to please God by obeying the law of Moses will only result in God condemning them.
 (See: [[rc://en/tw/dict/bible/kt/goodnews]], [[rc://en/tw/dict/bible/kt/save]], [[rc://en/tw/dict/bible/kt/faith]], [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/works]])

 #### How should the title of this book be translated? ####

-Translators may choose to call this book by its traditional title, "Galatians," or "Paul's Letter to the Church in Galatia."
+Translators may choose to call this book by its traditional title, "Galatians."
+Or they may choose a clearer title, such as "Paul's Letter to the Church in Galatia."
 (See: [[rc://en/ta/man/translate/translate-names]])

 ## Part 2: Important Religious and Cultural Concepts ##